 CMS: About Filtering and Sorting Live Site Content with Datasets

-When you're managing CMS (Content Mangement System) content, it's important to keep things organized and make sure only the right items show up on your live site.
+When you're managing CMS (Content Management System) content, it's important to keep things organized and make sure only the right items show up on your live site.
 You can do this by adding sorts and filters to your datasets.

 Keep in mind that filters and sorts you add to the dataset have no effect on how items appear in your CMS collection views.
-If you enable the "Mirror on Site" feature to use the collection's order on your live site, sorts you add to the dataset override the order from your mirrored collection.
+If you enable the 'Mirror on Site' feature to use the collection's order on your live site, sorts you add to the dataset override the order from your mirrored collection.

 Filter datasets for clarity